MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-report-themes.md

    ![Screenshot of the Theme colors palette with default selections.](media/desktop-report-themes/report-themes-color-palette.png)

-In our example, after you apply the multitude of green and brown colors from the St. Patrick's Day report theme, view the theme colors.
-See all that green?
-That's because those colors were part of the report theme that we imported and applied.
+In the example, after you apply the multitude of green and brown colors from the St. Patrick's Day report theme, you can view the theme colors.
+The colors are part of the imported and applied report theme.

 The colors in the color palette are relative to the current theme.
 For example, suppose you select the third color of the top row for a data point.
 Later, if you change to a different theme, that data point's color updates automatically to the third color of the top row in the new theme, just as you'd see when changing themes in Microsoft Office.